 Our health plans are subject to state laws and regulations that, among other things, require the maintenance of minimum levels of statutory capital, as defined by each state, and restrict the timing, payment, and amount of dividends and other distributions that may be paid to us as the sole stockholder.
 To the extent the subsidiaries must comply with these regulations, they may not have the financial flexibility to transfer funds to us.
-The net assets in these subsidiaries (after intercompany eliminations) which may not be transferable to us in the form of loans, advances, or cash dividends was \$528.3 million at June 30, 2012, and \$492.4 million at December 31, 2011.
+The net assets in these subsidiaries (after intercompany eliminations) which may not be transferable to us in the form of loans, advances, or cash dividends was \$519.2 million at September 30, 2012, and \$492.4 million at December 31, 2011.

 The National Association of Insurance Commissioners, or NAIC, adopted rules effective December 31, 1998, which, if implemented by the states, set minimum capitalization requirements for insurance companies, HMOs, and other entities bearing risk for health care coverage.
 The requirements take the form of risk-based capital (RBC) rules.
-Michigan, Missouri, New Mexico, Ohio, Texas, Utah, Washington, and Wisconsin have adopted these rules, which may vary from state to state.
+Michigan, New Mexico, Ohio, Texas, Utah, Washington, and Wisconsin have adopted these rules, which may vary from state to state.
 California and Florida have not yet adopted NAIC risk-based capital requirements for HMOs and have not formally given notice of their intention to do so.
 Such requirements, if adopted by California and Florida, may increase the minimum capital required for those states.

-As of June 30, 2012, our health plans had aggregate statutory capital and surplus of approximately \$542.1 million compared with the required minimum aggregate statutory capital and surplus of approximately \$265.8 million.
-All of our health plans except our Wisconsin health plan were in compliance with the minimum capital requirements at June 30, 2012.
-In late July 2012 we contributed sufficient capital to our Wisconsin health plan to ensure compliance with its minimum capital requirements.
+As of September 30, 2012, our health plans had aggregate statutory capital and surplus of approximately \$525.4 million compared with the required minimum aggregate statutory capital and surplus of approximately \$270.0 million.
+All of our health plans were in compliance with the minimum capital requirements at September 30, 2012.
 We have the ability and commitment to provide additional capital to each of our health plans when necessary to ensure that statutory capital and surplus continue to meet regulatory requirements.